io-gui/io/docs/deep-dive.md

 # Listeners

-Listeners are defined inside `static get Listeners()` object and .Following listener will call `onClick` handler function when `"click"` event happens.
+Listeners are defined inside the `static get Listeners()` object and .Following listener will call `onClick` handler function when `"click"` event happens.

 ```typescript
 @RegisterIoElement